 What if you cannot reply that quickly?

-Then we shall send you an acknowledgement within 15 days and at the same time we shall tell you when we expect to be able to reply.
+Then we shall contact you and advise you when we expect to be able to reply.

 Who will investigate my complaint?